evernym/verity-sdk/docs/new-customers/README.md

 More details about the changes at Sovrin and what it means for our customers can be found [here](https://www.evernym.com/blog/september-2021-release-notes/#sovrin).

-> **NOTE**: We are currently updating our products to use Sovrin BuilderNet.
-The process described in this document will be in place only while this work is in progress.

 ## Prerequisites
 - You received Domain DID and API key from Evernym
 - You have [Postman](https://www.postman.com/) installed